If you are wondering what you can hunt with a .22,

 Additionally, the pellets do not travel nearly as far so you don’t have to worry as much about the damage it could cause behind your target.

-For those of you interested in a good home defense gun, checkout something like the compact Remington 870.
+For those of you interested in a good home defense gun, checkout something like the tactical Remington 870.